nie-ine/use-case-catalogue/n3-rule-based-machine-reasoning/calendar-conversions/README.md

 To calculate with time expressions coming from different calendars can get quickly quite cumbersome for a human being.
 For a computer, this is standard, given all the functionality is implemented.

-Using SWT to unify semantics cross databases and models also implies unification of time expressions in the form of the Julian Day Number, also being an integer easier to calculate with.
+Using SWT to unify semantics cross databases and models also implies unification of time expressions in the form of the Julian Day Number, being an integer also easier to calculate with.
 Other time expressions in different calendars can be converted to Julian Day Number, in a way that a machine can calculate with them simultaneausly by addition or subtraction.

 The onset of implementation covers Gregorian, Julian and proleptic Julian calendars.
 Other will follow.

 The semantic entities for time and calendrical expressions are in the [time-](https://github.com/nie-ine/Ontologies/blob/master/Nie-ontologies/Generic-ontologies/time-ontology.ttl) and [calendar-ontology](https://github.com/nie-ine/Ontologies/blob/master/Nie-ontologies/Generic-ontologies/calendar-ontology.ttl) respectively.

-The ontologies not only provide elements to RDF-ize data, but also to declare rules for temporal reasoning and calendar conversion.
+The ontologies not only provide elements to RDF-ize data, but also to declare rules for calendar conversion and other temporal reasoning.

 In this use case there is a mock-up data-graph from projectx as a 1-1 translation from e.g. XML to RDF.
 It covers the possible cases for the 3 implemented calendars.